MC-LARC/MC-LARC.github.io/md_files/b6afb2da.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...rotate the squares by 90 degrees and change their color.
-The corner becomes purple.
-The middle becomes blue.
-The edge between the corners turns green.</li>
-        <p></p>

         <li>To make the output, you have to...stay the squares in the same place but change color.
-The corner become dark blue.
+The corner become blue.
 The middle become red.
 The edge between the corner become yellow.</li>
         <p></p>

-        <li>To make the output, you have to...invert the squares and alter their color.
-The corners transition to green.
-The center switches to yellow.
-The boundary between the corners switches to red.</li>
+        <li>To make the output, you have to...rotate the squares in the same place but change color.
+The corner becomes pink.
+The middle becomes green.
+The edge between the corner becomes brown.</li>
         <p></p>

-        <li>To make the output, you have to...shift the squares diagonally and modify their shades.
-The angles turn into yellow.
-The nucleus alters to blue.
-The brink connecting the corners changes to green.</li>
+        <li>To make the output, you have to...move the squares to the corner and change color.
+The corner becomes green.
+The middle becomes blue.
+The edge between the corner becomes red.</li>
         <p></p>

+        <li>To make the output, you have to...flip the squares in the same place but change color.
+The corner becomes gray.
+The middle becomes light blue.
+The edge between the corner becomes black.</li>
+        <p></p>

-        <li>To make the output, you have to...resize the squares and adjust their hues.
-The corners transform into red.
-The middle morphs into green.
-The rim between the corners change to blue.</li>
+        <li>To make the output, you have to...swap the squares in the same place but change color.
+The corner becomes red.
+The middle becomes yellow.
+The edge between the corner becomes blue.</li>
     </ul>
 </div>